Hurricanes and tropical cyclones

 - Establish a family communications plan.

-- Assemble a hurricane kit or review your hurricane supply list.
+- Assemble a hurricane survival kit or review your hurricane supply list.

 - Have a family evacuation plan in place.